mozilla/ecosystem-platform/docs/reference/oauth-details.md

 #### Server initiated PPID rotation

-By default, Firefox accounts does not enforce sub rotation, but for sensitive RPs where long term user profiles are undesirable, Firefox accounts can enforce periodic rotation without depending on the RP to pass in a `ppid_seed`.
+By default, Mozilla accounts does not enforce sub rotation, but for sensitive RPs where long term user profiles are undesirable, Mozilla accounts can enforce periodic rotation without depending on the RP to pass in a `ppid_seed`.
 The default period is 6 hours.

 ### Ensuring 3rd parties are unable to access user information